OBOFoundry/OBOFoundry.github.io/principles/fp-001-open.md

 1. OBO Foundry Ontologies must

-    EITHER be copyrighted under a Creative Commons CC-BY license version 4.0 or later, which lets others distribute, remix, tweak, and build upon the work, even commercially, as long as they credit the creators for the original creation
+    EITHER be copyrighted under a Creative Commons [CC-BY license version 4.0](https://creativecommons.org/licenses/by/4.0/) or later, which lets others distribute, remix, tweak, and build upon the work, even commercially, as long as they credit the creators for the original creation

-    OR released into the public domain under CC0 (which is, technically, not a license).
-Note that CC0 specifies that the creators of an ontology waive all rights and place it in the public domain.
+    OR released into the public domain under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (which is not a license).
+Note that CC0 specifies that the creators of an ontology waive, to the extent that they legally can be, all rights and place the ontology in the public domain.
 It does not prevent them from requesting that the ontology be properly credited and cited, but prevents any legal recourse if it is not credited.

 2. We recommend that new ontologies choose a CC-BY license because a CC-BY license can be converted into a more permissive CC0, while the reverse is not true.
 That is, if you develop and license your work under CC0 you will not be able to later update it to CC-BY.